-Curbside returns are likely to see an uptick in popularity in 2021, and with good reason.
-At the recent 2020 Ecommerce Forum event, Krish Iyer, Head of Industry Relations and Strategic Partnerships at ShipStation shared a prediction, saying “2021 will be the year of curbside returns.”
-It’s a well-founded prediction, based both on evidence and necessity.
+Curbside returns and curbside pickups are likely to see an uptick in popularity in 2023, and with good reason.
+At the recent 2023 Ecommerce Forum event, industry experts predicted that curbside returns would continue to grow.
+It’s a well-founded prediction, based on the current trends and consumer demand.

-While the changes in the ecommerce industry this year have largely been propelled by a desire to stay out of physical stores, their effects are unlikely to fade.
-In fact, in a recent ShipperHQ study, 74% of online shoppers under 40 say they’ll continue to use alternate shipping methods such as curbside or in-store pickup, even after social distancing guidelines are erased.
+While the changes in the ecommerce industry have largely been propelled by a desire to stay out of physical stores, their effects are expected to persist.
+According to recent studies, a significant percentage of online shoppers plan to continue using alternate shipping methods such as curbside or in-store pickup, even after social distancing guidelines are lifted.

-Shopping features like BOPIS are generally centered around convenience.
-So it’s safe to assume that customers will expect retailers to offer curbside return services sooner rather than later.
+Shopping features like BOPIS are known for their convenience, and customers now expect retailers to offer curbside return services as well.

 Benefits of Curbside Returns